jjola00/MeteorMadness/README.md

   - A list of confirmed impact craters on Earth.
 - **2D Visualization**: A browser-based 2D visualizer to plot impact scenarios and their effects on a world map.
 - **REST API**: A Flask-based API to programmatically access asteroid and impact data.
+- **Game Mode**: An interactive game mode where players can simulate planetary defense, launch asteroids, and progress through levels based on their score.

 ## Project Structure